Management of autism

-These guidelines, together with findings from major systematic reviews, support the characterization of behavioural and behavioural-developmental interventions as first-line or foundational approaches in many clinical settings.
-At the same time, they consistently emphasize that outcomes vary across individuals, that intervention quality and supervision are important determinants of effectiveness, and that behavioural interventions are components of a broader, individualized care plan rather than universally curative therapies.

 Applied behavior analysis

+Applied behavior analysis (ABA) is one of the most widely used behavioral interventions for autistic children and is recommended in some clinical guidelines; however, its effectiveness and potential harms remain subjects of ongoing debate in the scientific literature.

 Applied behavior analysis (ABA) is the applied research field of the science of behavior analysis, and it underpins a wide range of techniques used to treat autism and many other behaviors and diagnoses, including those who are patients in rehab or in whom a behavior change is desired.
 ABA-based interventions focus on teaching tasks one-on-one using the behaviorist principles of stimulus, response and reward, and on reliable measurement and objective evaluation of observed behavior.

 The use of technology has begun to be implemented in ABA therapy for the treatment of autism.
 Robots, gamification, image processing, storyboards, augmented reality, and web systems have been shown to be useful in the treatment of autism.
 These technologies are used to teach children with autism skill acquisition.
-The web programs were designed to address skills such as attention, social behavior, communication, and/or reading.
+The web programs were designed to address skills such as attention, social behavior, communication, or reading.

-Criticisms and Considerations
+Criticisms and considerations

 While ABA is often described as a "gold standard" intervention for autism, it is not without criticism.
 Considered the most evidence-based and widely used intervention for autism, ABA has also been the subject of ethical debate.
 Some key considerations include: